natanbtaques/SaborSocial_Plataform/README.md

 # SaborSocial_Plataform

 SaborSocial_Plataform is a project developed with React, Tailwind CSS, Node.js, and MongoDB.
-This project is a platform that allows users to share and discover new recipes, interact with other users, and manage their own recipe collections.
+This platform aims to connect NGOs, restaurants, and events that have surplus food with those in need, helping reduce food waste.
+Users can register to offer or request food donations, facilitating a collaborative network to promote sustainability and social impact.

 ## Technologies Used